jomartin-999/spring-boot-for-vmware-gemfire/docs/session.md

-Spring Session for VMware GemFire also provides the https://docs.spring.io/autorepo/docs/spring-session-data-geode-build/2.7.1/api/org/springframework/session/data/gemfire/config/annotation/web/http/support/SpringSessionGemFireConfigurer.html\[`SpringSessionGemFireConfigurer`\] callback interface, which you can declare in your Spring `ApplicationContext` to programmatically control the configuration of Spring Session when you use VMware GemFire.
+[spring-session-gemfire-name] also provides the https://docs.spring.io/autorepo/docs/spring-session-data-geode-build/2.7.1/api/org/springframework/session/data/gemfire/config/annotation/web/http/support/SpringSessionGemFireConfigurer.html\[`SpringSessionGemFireConfigurer`\] callback interface, which you can declare in your Spring `ApplicationContext` to programmatically control the configuration of Spring Session when you use [vmware-gemfire-name].